Your child is potty trained during the day! Hooray! So now how do you handle nighttime potty training?

-Before you begin the nighttime training process, it’s helpful to remember the desired outcome.
-This helps inform the process you will want to go through.
+Before you begin the nighttime training process, it’s helpful to remember your goal.
+This helps you make good decisions.

-The goal of night time training is for your child to first recognize the feeling of a full bladder at night, and then to correct respond to his or her body’s cues by getting to the potty on time.
+The goal of nighttime potty training is for your child to first recognize the feeling of a full bladder at night.
+Next, you want your child to correctly respond to his or her body’s cues by getting to the potty on time.

 These are some of the steps that lead to independence in toileting – the ultimate goal of potty training.